-- Bit 6=0: a register is read without changing it.
-The value can be found in the input process image. - Bit 6=1: the user data are written to a register.
+- Bit 6=0: A register is read without changing it.
+The value can be found in the input process image. - Bit 6=1: The user data are written into a register.
 The process is complete once the status byte in the input process image has returned an acknowledgment (see example). - Bit 0 to 5: Address